June 6, 2023

 Plenty more to come

-I would love to see you more!
-Connect with me on Facebook, Twitter and Instagram.
+My boyfriend, Cody, and I have been together since January 2023 and love exploring, especially with his two kids.
+Give us suggestions for what to do!
+Connect with me on Facebook and Instagram.
 Or you’ll find a contact form at the bottom of this page if you want to say hello.
-And don’t forget to subscribe so you receive my latest posts in your inbox.

 Thanks for visiting!